mobily-enterprises/hooked-api/README.md

 ## Scopes: Organizing Different Types of Data

-In many cases it's crucial to have `scopes`; in this case, we will map a scope to a database table:
+In many cases it's crucial to have `scopes`; in this case, we will map a scope to a database table.
+Note that the property `scopeMethods` is used instead of `apiMethods`:

 ```javascript
 import { Api } from 'hooked-api'